Faculty Member

 Appointments

-Adjunct Professor (2023 to present), Dalla Lana School of Public Health with a cross-appointment to the Lawrence S. Bloomberg Faculty of Nursing, University of Toronto
+Assistant Professor (2024 to present and 2015 to 2017, contractually limited term appointment; 2017 to 2023, status only), Dalla Lana School of Public Health with a cross-appointment (2020 to present) to the Lawrence S. Bloomberg Faculty of Nursing, University of Toronto

 Associate Member (2015 to present; and 2001 to 2004), School of Graduate Studies, Public Health Sciences Graduate Unit, University of Toronto